Career Paths

 Corporal & Detective

-After you’ve been commissioned for 4 years as a police officer you are eligible to promote to the rank of Corporal or Detective.
+After you’ve been commissioned for four years as a police officer you are eligible to promote to the rank of Corporal or Detective.
 All promotions up to the rank of Commander are made by passing a Civil Service examination for that rank.
 Candidates passing this exam are placed on an eligibility list which is active for 12 months.
-Anyone who was not promoted within that 12 month time frame must start over in the promotional process by retaking the Civil Service exam the next time it is offered.
+Anyone who was not promoted within that 12-month time frame must start over in the promotional process by retaking the Civil Service exam the next time it is offered.
 Detectives are frequently seen in civilian attire with their badge worn around the neck or at their waist, but sometimes do wear police uniforms.
 Both Corporals and Detectives can be identified by the two chevrons on their uniform sleeves.
 (A star below the chevrons indicates the individual has worked at APD for 10 or more years.)

 Sergeant